dcunited001/dcunited001.github.io/_graphics/2017-05-17-gradient-descent-and-2d-particle-physics.md

 - ... nevermind, the blur won't help very much and will reduce accuracy too much
 - the other algorithm results in less discontinuities,
   - especially where it matters for calculating forces: in high-density regions
+  - nevermind.. does it? there is still effectively an (n x n) ball around each particle
+- one option is to transform the values so they taper off to zero
+  - but how to stretch the domain/range of the ball around each particle
+  - you can force much cleaner values this way,
+  - but it's the infinitissimal-to-zero transition of values that's the problem
+- another way may be to add a fine amount of noise to the field
+  - but this also doesn't help

+- bottlenecks and options to increase performance
+  - transparency is for all meshes rendered, so the number of rasterized pixels is the main bottleneck
+    - therefore, the greatest payoff for performance if more particles are needed is speeding up the fairly simple fsFields shader
+    - this can be done by utilizing a texture and avoiding unnecessary instructions
+    - the payoff is completely linear, proportional to the number of instructions shaved by fetching precomputed gradients from textures instead of calculating them
+    - minor performance increases, but the method is a bit less flexible
+      - however, texture atlas techniques like this are required if you want to render more complicated electron density clouds

 <pre class="highlight">Fragment Shader: fsUpdateParticles<code id="codeFsUpdateParticles"></code></pre>
 <pre class="highlight">Vertex Shader: vsFields<code id="codeVsFields"></code></pre>